The marimba is a popular tuned percussion instrument commonly used in solo performances, orchestras, marching bands, jazz bands and more.

-To say that Bergerault is the lifetime achievement of a natural-born innovator is to fall short in the description.
+To say that Bergerault is the lifetime achievement of a natural-born innovator is to fall short of the description.
 Indeed, Albert Bergerault was, at his time, the only xylophone maker in France.
-This passion for mallet instruments led him to break all the moulds and invent a market where there was none is the same that fuels every design and construction decision made by the company.
+This passion for mallet instruments led him to break all the moulds is the same passion that fuels every design and construction decision made by the company.

 If you want a marimba made with passion, know-how, and excellence, trying a Bergerault model before buying is a must.